levxxvi/1800_202230_DTC12/README.md

 ## General Info

-This browser based web application to help young adults who are new to cooking for themselves to create a balanced diet.
+This browser based web application aims to help young adults who are new to cooking for themselves create a balanced diet.
 We do this by helping users generate a meal schedule and log their recipes.

 * I am Braden and I am exited to practice group projects.